An Introduction to Wagner's Parsifal

 [Wagner and Philosophy, Bryan Magee, 2000, page 279]

-the "experts" is that, at least where Parsifal is concerned, the "expert" knows many details but fails to see the big picture; without which, they fail to
+that, at least where Parsifal is concerned, the "expert" knows many details but fails to see the big picture; without which, they fail to distinguish

 probably the most widely acceptable account yet given.
 Another "great Wagner expert", the critic Ernest Newman, provided an